Looking for alternatives to Udemy?

 #1 High Cost

-As a downside, Kajabi is one of the highest priced platforms.
-Starting at a $129 a month it cost far more than any of the other platforms.
-Sure it has all the bells and whistles but if you’re starting on a shoestring budget this may not be the way to go.
+As a downside, Kajabi is one of the highest-priced platforms.
+Starting at $129 a month, it costs far more than any other platform.
+It has all the bells and whistles, but this may not be the way to go if you’re starting on a shoestring budget.

 #2 Limited Courses, Students, and Emails

 The platform also limits the number of courses you can create depending on the plan that you have as well.
-Combine that with the cost that you are paying and it almost sounds a bit unreasonable.
+Combine that with the cost you pay, which almost sounds unreasonable.

-The basic plan only allows you the option to create 5 products costing you $129 a month.
-The Pro Plan will let you create 100 products at $389 a month and it isn’t until you join the Enterprise plan where you will be able to create unlimited courses and products.
+The basic plan only allows you to create five products costing you $129 monthly.
+The Pro Plan will let you create 100 products at $389 a month, and it isn’t until you join the Enterprise plan that you can create unlimited courses and products.

-With Teachable and Thinkific you can have unlimited courses, students, and active email users and far less the cost.
+With Teachable and Thinkific, you can have unlimited courses, students, and active email users and far less cost.

 Why Consider Kajabi